 This book begins as a letter to seven churches scattered throughout modern-day Turkey.
 The general pattern John uses to address each of these churches is to include a commendation, a rebuke, a solution, the result of not repenting, and a promise.
 We’ll take the sections to the church at Ephesus and Laodicea as examples.

 Ephesus (2:1ff): John commends them for their good deeds, their hard work and perseverance.
-He rebukes them for having “lost their first love”, they are doctrinally vigilant but relationally cold.
+He rebukes them because they “have abandoned the love they first had”, they are doctrinally vigilant but relationally cold.
 He calls them to do the things they did at first, and if they do not repent they will have their lampstand removed.

 Then skip ahead to 3:14.

 Laodicea: this church for better or worse is best known of all the churches for the rebuke they receive.
 Unlike the other churches (save Sardis), they are not commended, but instead rebuked for being neither hot or cold but lukewarm.
-They do not realize their spiritual poverty; they assume themselves to be doing ok.
+They do not realize their spiritual poverty; they assume themselves to be doing okay.
 They are encouraged to buy new gold which has been refined so they may be truly rich, white garments to cover their naked shame, and salve to open their blind eyes.
 If they do not repent, they will be spit out of Christ’s mouth like the lukewarm water they are; if they overcome they will sit with Christ on His throne.

 Now.
 The genre of this section of the book is that of a letter, not of apocalypse.
 So our bias should be literal interpretation.
 It’s best, then, to understand these seven churches as churches that actually existed and to whom John is speaking specifically.
 But it’s also appropriate to see the issues being addressed as present in various churches throughout the history of the church.
 It should also be noted that each of these churches is first described in terms of who Christ is, and each of these churches is told what good will happen if they overcome their specific challenge.
 We should consider the admonitions that John gives these churches and seek to repent of ways our churches may be prone to the errors he is addressing, and rejoice that Christ is working through even flawed churches to establish His reign.

 Well, in chapter 4 the scene suddenly changes, and John moves from addressing the seven churches and is taken into a grand vision of Christ and what He has for our future.
-4:1, “After this I looked, and there before me was a door standing open in heaven.
-And the voice I had first heard speaking to me like a trumpet said, ‘Come up here, and I will show you what must take place after this.”
+4:1, “After this I looked, and behold, a door standing open in heaven!
+And the first voice, which I had heard speaking to me like a trumpet, said, ‘Come up here, and I will show you what must take place after this.’”
 We’ll spend the rest of our time this morning following John on his journey into the very throne room of God.

 The Throne